SWIFTSIM/HBT-HERONS/docs/outputs/merger_trees.md

 * [Subhalo sinking](#subhalo-sinking) when the subhalo is still self-bound but its core coalesces in phase-space with that of another subhalo.

 HBT-HERONS provides different information depending on which of the two processes led to the removal of a subhalo from the simulation.
-Commonly used merger trees do not provide this two-category classification, as following the entire process of subhalo merging is difficult and is inadecuately followed in traditional subhalo finders.
+Commonly used merger trees do not provide this two-category classification, as following the entire process of subhalo sinking is difficult and is inadecuately followed in traditional subhalo finders.

 ### Subhalo disruption